 For those of you that are not aware, Jute is a long, soft, shiny vegetable fiber that can be spun into coarse, strong threads.
 It is produced primarily from plants and is one of the most affordable natural fibers and is second only to cotton in amount produced.

 Jute fibers are composed primarily of the plant materials cellulose and lignin.
 Besides being used for rugs, it also has a great variety of uses such as burlap, rope, twine, or other matting uses.

 Regarding the use of jute in rugs, it has two forms that are most commonly used.
 As a backing of a rug, both as a primary backing providing a tufting surface and as a secondary backing used for support and it also is occasionally used in combination with other fibers like wool as a secondary face yarn.

-With over 45 years in the carpet cleaning business, I have seen countless spills, pet stains, leaks or other issues that have caused permanent stains that without the jute, never would have become a problem.
-I love the looks and the added texture that jute can offer as a visual experience but from my practical side my personal recommendation is to avoid jute if at all possible.
+With over 45 years in the carpet cleaning business, I have seen countless spills, pet stains, leaks, or other issues that have caused permanent stains that without the jute, never would have become a problem.
+I love the looks and the added texture that jute can offer as a visual experience but from my practical side, my recommendation is to avoid jute if at all possible.